Jean Shin: Work

 Shin is best known for her labor-intensive, sculptural process of transforming accumulations of cast-off objects into visually alluring, conceptually rich works.
 For each project, she amasses vast collections of a particular object—prescription pill bottles, sports trophies, sweaters—which are often sourced through donations from individuals in a participating community.
 These intimate objects then become the materials for her sculptures, video and site-specific installations.
 Her works navigate the boundary between abstraction and representation, while considering both formal issues and cultural investigations.
+She is represented by Praise Shadows Art Gallery in Boston, Massachusetts.

 Shin's artwork references a wide range of art historical precedents, from minimalism, with its unyielding repetition of singular forms, to feminism, with its focus on traditional craft techniques, and Arte Povera, with its connection to everyday life.

 Her inventory of scavenged and obsolete materials includes worn shoes, lost socks, broken umbrellas, broken ceramics, discarded lottery tickets, and prescription pill bottles, all of which she accumulates in massive quantities.
 Shin then transmutes these finds through a meticulous process of deconstruction, alteration, and restoration.
 The resulting sculptures and installations consist of hundreds, sometimes thousands, of seemingly identical objects, each of which carries a multitude of potential meanings that inspire both personal and collective associations.

 The focus shifts constantly in my installations between individual and group identity, the single unit and the larger whole, the intimate and the excessive.
 My elaborate work-process mirrors these dualities, as objects of mass production and consumerism are transformed through intense handmade labor.

 Shin's work is included in New York City's Second Avenue Subway.
 In addition to Shin, fellow artists in the "extensive underground art museum funded and commissioned by MTA Arts & Design" include Chuck Close, Sarah Sze and Vik Muniz.
 Shin's installation "Elevated" mosaics located at the Lexington Avenue–63rd Street station is based on early-20th-century photographs of the 2nd and 3rd Avenue elevated lines from the Transit Museum and New-York Historical Society archives.